petems/cucumber-puppet/README.md

     $ cd ~/puppet
     $ cucumber-puppet-gen world

-This installs some example step definitions for cucumber and ensures the cucumber-puppet glue code is available.
+This installs some example step definitions for cucumber to *features/steps* and ensures the cucumber-puppet glue code is available.
 You can adapt cucumber-puppet to your needs in *features/support/hooks.rb*.

     @confdir	puppet's confdir
 		defaults to /etc/puppet